frissyn/valorant.py/README.md

 2. Make your changes
 3. Create a pull request describing what you changed.
-4. Squash your commits if you had to fix something.
+4. Squash your commits with a reference to your pull request.

+### Other Notes

+As of January 26, 2021, this repository will follow my personal commit prefix guide.
+Please refer to it when contributing! :) [github.com/frissyn/valorant.py](https://github.com/frissyn/valorant.py)